 The Company's employee sabbatical benefit entitles employees who achieve eight years of service to twenty days of additional paid time off.
 The Company accounted for this employee benefit only when employees had actually taken the sabbatical or left the Company.
 Based on the terms of the Company's program, the Company should have accounted for its obligation for its sabbatical benefit under Statement of Financial Accounting Standards ("SFAS") No. 43, "Accounting for Compensated Absences" ("SFAS 43"), once an employee achieved the requisite period of service, regardless of when the paid time off, if any, had been taken.
 The Company identified three errors, quantified them under the dual approach method and concluded that the correction of these errors through the Consolidated Statement of Operations would be material to the fiscal year ended January 31, 2007 in the aggregate.
-Accordingly, the Company restated the consolidated financial statements for the fiscal years ended January 31, 2007, 2006 and 2005, Statement of Stockholders' Equity and Comprehensive Income (Loss) for the fiscal years ended January 31, 2007.
-A description of the 2007 restatement error and related impact on the Company's consolidated financial statements follows.
+Accordingly, the Company restated the Consolidated Financial Statements for the fiscal years ended January 31, 2007, 2006 and 2005, Statement of Stockholders' Equity and Comprehensive Income (Loss) for the fiscal years ended January 31, 2007 restatement error and related impact on the Company's consolidated financial statements follows.

 - A decrease to accumulated deficit of \$31,000 as of February 1, 2004 reflected as a cumulative effect adjustment through a restatement of the Company's Consolidated Balance Sheet and Consolidated Statement of Stockholders' Equity and Comprehensive Income (Loss) as of and for the fiscal year ended January 31, 2005.
 The cumulative adjustment resulted from an increase to inventory of \$323,000 to reflect labor and overhead costs that had, in the past, been treated as period costs and had not been capitalized as a component of inventory and an increase to accrued expenses of \$292,000 to reflect the sabbatical liability which should have been accrued for in previous years. - An increase to net loss of \$63,000, a reduction to net loss of \$118,000 and a reduction to net income of \$72,000 to be reflected through a restatement of its Consolidated Balance Sheet, Consolidated Statement of Operations, Consolidated Statement of Cash Flows and Consolidated Statement of Stockholders' Equity and Comprehensive Income (Loss) for the fiscal years ended January 31, 2007, 2006 and 2005, respectively.
 The increase to net loss of \$63,000 in 2007 resulted from an increase to accrued liabilities of \$63,000 to reflect the sabbatical liability which should have been accrued for during the year.
-The reduction to net loss of \$118,000 in 2006 resulted from an increase to inventory of \$300,000 to reflect labor and overhead costs that had, in the past, been treated as period costs and had not been capitalized as a component of inventory and an increase to accrued expenses of \$182,000 to reflect the sabbatical liability which should have been accrued expenses of \$202,000 to reflect the sabbatical liability which should have been accrued expenses of \$120,000 to reflect the sabbatical liability which should have been accrued for during the year.
-The reduction to net income of \$72,000 in 2005 resulted from an increase to accrued expenses of \$182,000 to reflect the sabbatical liability which should have been accrued for during the year and a decrease to accrued expenses of \$120,000 to reflect the sabbatical liability which should have been accrued for during the year and a decrease to accumulated other comprehensive income (loss) of \$130,000 to reflect a realized gain which should have been recognized in fiscal 2005.
+The reduction to net loss of \$118,000 to reflect labor and overhead costs that had, in the past, been treated as period costs and had not been capitalized as a component of inventory and an increase to accrued expenses of \$182,000 to reflect the sabbatical liability which should have been accrued expenses of \$202,000 to reflect the sabbatical liability which should have been accrued expenses of \$202,000 to reflect the sabbatical liability which should have been accrued expenses of \$202,000 to reflect the sabbatical liability which should have been accrued for during the year and a decrease to accumulated other comprehensive income (loss) of \$130,000 to reflect a realized gain which should have been recognized in fiscal 2005.